Battle of Dombås: Aftermath

 Following their surrender, the captured German soldiers were sent to rear areas in the Romsdal region, the severely wounded to the hospital in Ålesund and the remainder (135 soldiers) to a school in Kristiansund.
 During German bombing raids on Kristiansund on 28–29 April, the prisoners of war suffered several wounded.
-Following the bombing of Kristiansund, the prisoners were moved by lighters to Averøy near Kristiansund, where they were initially kept in a school until a proper a prisoner-of-war camp had been built at Bruhagen.
+Following the bombing of Kristiansund, the prisoners were moved by lighters to Averøya near Kristiansund, where they were initially kept in a school until a proper a prisoner-of-war camp had been built at Bruhagen.
 Initially the prisoners had been sent to a transit prisoner-of-war-camp at Isfjorden near Åndalsnes, but this camp did not have the capacity to house the numbers captured at Dombås.

 The intention of Norwegian authorities was to first keep the prisoners for interrogation and then ship them to the United Kingdom, but in the chaos of the collapse of resistance in the southern parts of Norway and the Allies' evacuation from Åndalsnes in late April/early May the German POWs were left behind to be freed by elements of the Luftwaffe's General Göring Regiment.
 Of the captured Fallschirmjägers only three fell into British hands and were brought to the United Kingdom when the British evacuated from the southern parts of Norway.
 One of the three had been able to evade capture after the jump over Dombås until he was caught by retreating British and Norwegian forces in Dombås proper on 29 April.